 Our waiter was very accommodating when Mr. G asked to have something other than what was offered on the platter.
-He brought over a pan, the same huge size as the one above, full of egg whites.
-Wish I took a photo!
-He also continued to check in to see if we wanted anything topped up.
+He brought over a pan, the same huge size as the one above, full of egg whites, and also continued to check in to see if we wanted anything topped up.

 Meeting the Characters